 The primary public-interest litigation fee-shifting statute in California is Code of Civil Procedure Section 1021.5.
-It provides for an award of "substantial" attorney fees to attorneys who work in the public interest in order to ensure that there are lawyers willing do so.29 Under Section 1021.5, a court "may award attorneys' fees to a successful party against one or more opposing parties in any action which has resulted in the enforcement of an important right affecting the public interest."
-A fee award to a successful plaintiff is appropriate where the lawsuit "has resulted in the enforcement of an important right affecting the public interest," has conferred "a significant benefit, whether pecuniary or nonpecuniary... on the general public or a large class of persons," and where "the necessity and financial burden of private enforcement are such as to make the award appropriate."30 The need for private enforcement is key both for state and federal fee-shifting statutes.31 The California Legislature and Congress both recognized that the private enforcement of civil rights is the only mechanism for ensuring constitutional protections when state agencies decline to enforce them.
-32 As the California Supreme Court explained:
+Its purpose is to ensure that there are lawyers willing to work in the public interest by awarding "substantial" attorneys' fees to attorneys who do so.
+39 Under Section 1021.5, a court "may award attorneys' fees to a successful party against one or more opposing parties in any action which has resulted in the enforcement of an important right affecting the public interest."
+A fee award to a successful plaintiff is appropriate where the following criteria have been met:

+(1) [P]laintiffs' action "has resulted in the enforcement of an important right affecting the public interest," (2) "a significant benefit, whether pecuniary or nonpecuniary has been conferred on the general public or a large class of persons" and (3) "the necessity and financial burden of private enforcement are such as to make the award appropriate."
+40

+The need for private enforcement is key, both for state and federal fee-shifting statutes.
+41 The California Legislature and Congress both recognized that the private enforcement of civil rights is the only mechanism for ensuring constitutional protections when state agencies decline to enforce them.
+42 As the California Supreme Court in Woodland Hills Residents Association, Inc. v.
+City Council of Los Angeles explained:

 The [private attorney general] doctrine rests upon the recognition that privately initiated lawsuits are often essential to the effectuation of the fundamental public policies embodied in constitutional or statutory provisions, and that, without some mechanism authorizing the award of attorney fees, private actions to enforce . . . important public policies will as a practical matter frequently be infeasible.
+43

-Prevailing private defendants in public-interest litigation may be entitled to recover fees under Section 1021.5, but the statute explicitly forbids fee awards in favor of public entity defendants.34 California's appellate courts have not yet decided whether an intervenor, siding with a public defendant, may recover private attorney general fees if it aids in the defeat of a public-interest lawsuit.35 Given the general proposition that intervenors step into the shoes of the party they support,36 and Section 1021.5's express prohibition of the public defendant obtaining fees, the answer should be no. Under federal law interpreting 42 U.S.C. § 1988 and other public-interest fee-shifting statutes,37 the answer is not a categorical no, but the bar is very high: A prevailing defendant-intervenor must prove that the plaintiff's lawsuit was frivolous, unreasonable, or without foundation.38
+Prevailing private defendants in public-interest litigation may be entitled to recover fees under Section 1021.5, but the statute explicitly forbids fee awards in favor of public entity defendants.
+44 California's appellate courts have not yet decided whether an intervenor, siding with a public defendant, may recover private attorney general fees if it aids in the defeat of a public-interest lawsuit.
+45 Given the general proposition that intervenors step into the shoes of the party they support, 46 and Section 1021.5's express prohibition of the public defendant obtaining fees, the answer should be no. Under federal law interpreting 42 U.S.C. § 198847 and other public-interest fee-shifting statutes, 48 the answer is not a categorical no, but the bar is very high: A prevailing defendant-intervenor must prove that the plaintiff's lawsuit was frivolous, unreasonable, or without foundation.49

-Encouraged by the fee-award incentive, public-interest litigation thrives in California, with advocates across the political spectrum pursuing their goals in court.39 The CBIA case, described above, is an example of associations with competing ideologies and goals repeatedly facing off in court.
+Encouraged by the fee-award incentive, public-interest litigation thrives in California, with advocates across the political spectrum pursuing their goals in court.
+50 The CBIA case, described above, is an example of associations with competing ideologies and goals repeatedly facing off in court.
 Who are these litigants?
-Founded in 1943, the California Building Industry Association is a statewide trade association representing thousands of member companies including homebuilders, trade contractors, architects, engineers, designers, suppliers, and industry professionals in the homebuilding, multifamily, and mixeduse development markets.
-It supports policies that bolster the construction industry and challenges laws that adversely affect the new construction and homebuilding sector.
+Founded in 1943, the California Building Industry Association is a statewide trade association based in Sacramento representing thousands of member companies including homebuilders, trade contractors, architects, engineers, designers, suppliers, and industry professionals in the homebuilding, multi-family, and mixed-use development markets.
+CBIA supports policies that bolster the construction industry and challenges laws that adversely affect the new construction and homebuilding sector.
 The group lobbies and, when necessary, challenges enacted legislation in court.
-As is the nature of such public-interest litigation, sometimes CBIA prevails, successfully invalidating unlawful legislation and government policies, 40 and sometimes CBIA loses, and the legislation stands.41
+As is the nature of such public-interest litigation, sometimes CBIA prevails, successfully invalidating unlawful legislation and government policies, and sometimes CBIA loses,51 and the legislation stands.52